alecramsay/T/docs/index.md

 - The [README](https://github.com/alecramsay/T) in GitHub explains how to set up & configure T.
 - [Model](model.md) sketches the essential computing model.
-- [Commands](commands.md) documents each of the two dozen commands.
+- [Commands](commands.md) documents each of the over two dozen commands.
 - [User-defined functions](udf.md) describes how to use custom Python functions that you've written.